Cairo Geniza: Contents and significance

-Many of the items in Cairo Genizah are not a complete manuscript, but are instead a fragment of one or two leaves, many of which are damaged themselves.
+Many of the items in the Cairo Genizah are not complete manuscripts, but are instead fragments consisting of one or two leaves, many of which are damaged themselves.
 Similarly, the pages of a single manuscript often became separated.
 It is not uncommon to find the pages of one manuscript housed in three or four different modern libraries.
 On the other hand, non-literary writings often lost their value with the passage of time, and were left in the Genizah while still more or less intact.

 The materials comprise a vast number of texts, including many parts of Jewish religious writings and even fragments from the Quran.
 Of particular interest to biblical scholars are several incomplete manuscripts of the original Hebrew version of Sirach.
 Solomon Schechter also found two fragments of the Damascus Document, other fragments of which were later found among the Dead Sea Scrolls at Qumran.

+The Cairo Genizah has preserved over 2,500 fragments related to medicine, including Judeo-Arabic translations of Greek and Arabic medical treatises, original compositions, prescriptions, druggists' notes, and physicians' personal notebooks.
+These documents provide rare insight into practical aspects of Jewish medicine, covering topics such as eye diseases, skin conditions, oral hygiene, gynecology, and seasonal illnesses.
+One such fragment includes a version of Jonah ibn Biklārish’s Kitāb al-Mustaʿīnī, a drug manual written for the Hūd court in Zaragoza.

 The non-literary materials, which include court documents, legal writings, and the correspondence of the local Jewish community (such as the Letter of the Karaite elders of Ascalon), are somewhat smaller, but still impressive: Goitein estimated their size at "about 10,000 items of some length, of which 7,000 are self-contained units large enough to be regarded as documents of historical value.
 Only half of these are preserved more or less completely."

 The number of documents added to the Genizah changed throughout the years.
 For example, the number of documents added were fewer between 1266 and circa 1500, when most of the Jewish community had moved north to the city of Cairo proper, and saw a rise around 1500 when the local community was increased by refugees from Spain.
 It was they who brought to Cairo several documents that shed a new light on the history of Khazaria and Kievan Rus', namely, the Khazar Correspondence, the Schechter Letter, and the Kievian Letter.
 The Genizah remained in use until it was emptied by Western scholars eager for its material.

 A number of other genizot have provided smaller discoveries across the Old World, notably Italian ones such as that of Perugia.
 An 11th-century Afghan Geniza was found in 2011.

 The Cairo Genizah fragments were extensively studied, cataloged and translated by Paul E. Kahle.
 His book, The Cairo Geniza was published by Blackwell in 1958, with a second edition in 1959.